seunzone/weConnect/README.md

 Visit [here](https://docs.sequelizejs.com) for more information

 Codes are written in accordance with Airbnb JavaScript style guide, see [here](https://github.com/airbnb/javascript) for details.

+## Other helpful resources
+Pexels: Free stock photos you can use everywhere. ✓ Free for commercial use ✓ No attribution required.
+Visit [here](https://www.pexels.com) to get started

+Hero Patterns: A collection of repeatable SVG background patterns for you to use on your web projects.
+Visit [here](http://www.heropatterns.com/) to get started

 ## Installation
 1. Clone this repository into your local machine: